BrainlessDip/Auto-ReactionBot/README.md

 - `/start`: Displays a welcome message and provides a link to the support chat.
 - `/stats`: Shows statistics about the bot, including total users, groups, and reactions.
 - `/create @Username {reaction}`: Sets an automatic reaction for a user.
+    - **Alias**: cr
     - **Usage**:
         - Non-Reply: `/create @Username {reaction}`
         - Reply: `/create {reaction}`
 - `/edit @Username {newReaction}`: Updates the automatic reaction for a user.
     - **Usage**:
         - `/edit @Username {newReaction [leave blank for settings panel]}`
-- `/reactions`: Lists all available reactions.
+- `/reactions`: Lists all available reactions
-- `/view`: Displays the automatic reactions set for the group.
+- `/view`: Displays the automatic reactions set for the group

 ## Requirements for the `/create` Command
 To use the `/create` command, ensure the following:
 1. The command is issued in a group or supergroup chat.
-2. The username starts with `@`.
+2. The username starts with `@`
-3. The reaction is a valid emoji from the predefined list of `validEmojis`.
+3. The reaction is a valid emoji from the predefined list of `src/core/setUp.validEmojis`
-4. The user does not already have an automatic reaction set.
+4. The user does not already have an automatic reaction set

 ## Hosting Instructions
 1. Clone the repository: